rawrrawrpurpledinosaur/H2-Computing-Notes/syllabus.md

 ## 3.1 Data Representation

 ### 3.1.1 Represent data in binary and hexadecimal forms
+- Press calculator
+1. Mode -> 4
+2. Go to base you want to convert something from (use DEC HEX BIN buttons above x^2 x^ and log)
+3. Enter number in Base N
+4. Press the base you want to convert to

 ### 3.1.2 Write programs to perform the conversion of positive integers between binary, denary and hexadecimal
 Refer to [conversion.py](https://github.com/rawrrawrpurpledinosaur/revision_py_files/blob/main/conversion_bin_den_hex.py)